Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/integral_flux_card.rst

  Opens a block listing vertices for each face to be summed into the integral flux.
 Use right hand rule for positive direction.
 Only applicable for implicit unstructured (finite element-style) meshes.

 CELL_IDS
- Opens a block listing the each face the two cell ids sharing the face to be summed into the integra flux.
-Positive direction is assumed to be from the first to the second cell.
+ Opens a block listing the two cell ids sharing each face to be summed into the integral flux.
+Positive direction is oriented from the first to the second cell id.

 Optional Cards:
 --------------------